 Complement system was discovered in 19th century as a part of immune system responsible for tissue repair and homeostasis, thereby providing first line of defense against multiple infections.
 This complete process is in association with a complex and highly regulated assembly of proteins which involve several soluble and surface-bound complement components, including receptors and regulators, which are majorly generated by the liver.
-These proteins interact with multiple immune cells and complement the action of antibodies, which are in turn responsible for killing the infectious agents.
+These proteins, making the base for complement therapeutics, interact with multiple immune cells and complement the action of antibodies, which are in turn responsible for killing the infectious agents.

 Pathways involved in Complement Activation

 Multiple components are involved in the pathway, including nine central components (C1 to C9), activation products (such as C3a and C3b), regulators and inhibitors (such as Factor H and C4BP), and proteases and enzymes (such as Factor B).
 Further, the complement system can be activated by three distinct pathways-

 Classical Pathway: It involves complement components C1, C2 and C4 and is initiated when antigen-antibody complexes bind the recognition moiety, C1q, causing the related proteases, C1r and C1s, to activate.